"A Journey Through Time: Unraveling the Key Moments That Shaped Our Story."

 - 11/11 2024: Festival of Nations was held at a prestigious location in London, Park Lane with an exclusive guest list and a private concert from Davido, KCEE, Zlatan and more.

-- The BBC released an interview with PT addressing rumours surrounding his immigration status, a previous charity commission report and various allegations aimed at SPAC Nation.
+- The BBC released an interview with PT addressing rumours surrounding his immigration status, a previous charity commission report and various allegations aimed at SPAC Nxtion.

 2025 - Present